Camila Cabello’s Relationship With Matthew Hussey Has Her Happier Than Ever

 “Any time he’s there, I get super nervous.
 I stutter or my hands are shaky.”

 She also revealed that she’s in love with the relationship expert, who she met on the set of Today.
-Not only does she feel that they have very similar personalities, she mentions that they understand each other on another level that differs greatly from her stage persona.
+Not only does she feel that they have very similar personalities, but she also mentions that they understand each other on another level that differs greatly from her stage persona.

 “He’s so similar to me … In person, we’re just weird and silly and stupid together.
 He makes me the happiest I’ve ever been in my life…Basically, there’s the me that I really am, on the inside, which is the nerdy one — the kind of introverted, shy one — and then there’s the sexy, overly confident one, doing great dance moves and being super sassy.”